Financing Your Education

 The $300 reservation payment will be credited to the 2018-19 comprehensive fee and is neither transferable nor refundable.

 Books and Supplies

 $1,200 average per year depending on course of study.

 Fees for Private Music Lessons

-$1556 for the 2016-17 academic year.
 St. Olaf requires that all students enrolled at the College have health insurance.
 If students are not covered under a comparable health insurance policy, they will be expected to participate in the Student Accident and Sickness Insurance Plan.
 If a student has health insurance and does not wish to participate in the insurance offered through St. Olaf they must complete a waiver form online.
 This waiver must be completed each year they are enrolled at St. Olaf.
-If not completed prior to the 10th day of classes a non-refundable $1556 will be added to the student's tuition account.
+If not completed prior to the 10th day of classes the student will automatically be enrolled in the student health insurance at St. Olaf College.

 Other Tuition Charges

 Students who are permitted to register for fewer than three courses are known as part-time students and will be charged at the following rates: